 The word is derived from two Greek words, “arche” which means the first principle and “tupos” that translates as impression.

 In this website my aim is to explore the most popular Goddesses from around the world.
-By looking at the myths, symbolism and rituals that surround them I am seeking to discover their individual behaviours and motivating factors.
+By looking at the myths, symbolism and rituals that surround them, I am seeking to discover their individual behaviours and motivating factors.
 This information is then used to decide which archetypes are the most relevant to this Goddess.

-Lastly you will find links to the individual Goddesses that best embody this stereotype.
+Lastly you will find links to Goddesses that best embody this stereotype.

 The Child of Nature

-This Goddess Archetype feels most at home in the outside bonding and communicating with the forces of nature.
-The Child of Nature is often emotionally very sensitive and prefers solace and the company of animals to being with people.
+This Goddess typically feels most at home in the outside, bonding and communicating with the forces of nature.
+The child of nature is often emotionally very sensitive and prefers solace and the company of animals to being with people.

 They are often independent and physically fit.